Heidijvr/Clicky-Game/README.md

 This is a simple memory challenge game written in React.
 The application's UI is split into four components.

 * The app should render 12 different images to the screen.
-Each image should listen for click events..
+Each image should listen for click events.

 <img src="https://github.com/Heidijvr/Clicky-Game/blob/master/src/images/screencapture.png" alt Clicky_Game Screenshot>

 * The app should keep track of the user's score.
-The user's score should be incremented when clicking an image.
-The user's score should be reset to 0 if the same image is clicked more than once.
+The score should be incremented when clicking an image; and reset to 0 if the same image is clicked more than once.

 * Every time an image is clicked, the images rendered to the page should be  reshuffled in a random order.